 Finding the Best Places to Retire Since 2006!

-Little River is the oldest town along the Grand Strand, the state's famous 60 mile long stretch of beach and entertainment venues, and it is known for its seafood and floating casinos (two are docked at the marina).
+Little River is the oldest town along the Grand Strand, the state's famous 60 mile long stretch of beach and entertainment venues, and it is known for its seafood and floating casino.
 Fishermen and shrimpers have worked these waters for years, and their daily catches are served in the local waterfront restaurants.
 Each year, this little town plays host to a number of fun festivals, including the annual Blue Crab Festival, Oktoberfest, the Shrimp and Jazz Festival and the Christmas Market, to name just a few.
 Residents enjoy golfing, fishing, boating, visiting Vereen's Memorial Gardens and more.
-Homes include simple bungalows, brick contemporaries, ranch ramblers and some spectacular mansions.
+Single family homes include simple bungalows, brick contemporaries, ranch ramblers and some spectacular mansions.
 Condos and town homes are in good supply.
+Dazzling oceanfront beaches are about eight minutes away.

 Climate: Summers are hot and humid, and winters are mild.
 The average January high is 56 degrees, and the average July high is 88 degrees.
 The sun shines 215 days of the year, and the area receives roughly 4 inches of rain per month.